 Average Rainfalls in Samui obviously varies each year!

-The Dry Season here runs roughly from December to February.
-With slightly cooler temperatures, little rain, calm seas, and light winds many consider this the best time to come.
-For hotels this is peak season.
+The high/dry season in Samui runs roughly from December to February.
+It offers warm yet bearable temperatures, little rain, calm seas, and light winds.
+Many consider this the time of the best Koh Samui weather, and the ideal time for a holiday here.
+For hotels and every tourist-related business, this is peak season.

 The hottest time of year is between March and May.
 It is a great time to visit the island if you can stand 30°C+ temperatures.
 This period marks the beginning of the monsoon, as there is also an increase in rainfall.
 These rains permit both locals and visitors to cool off.
 Paradoxically, from June to August is also considered a mini-high season in Samui.
 Many vacationers make use of the long summer holiday period in Europe to visit Samui.
 In July and August, the weather usually follows a repeating pattern: daytime sunshine followed by late afternoon thunderstorms.
 It is indeed very agreeable.